JonasReich/OpenUnrealUtilities/README.md

 I'm developing it during my day job(s) and squeeze all the small utilities in here that don't feel big enough for dedicated plugins and that are relatively generic and should prove useful for almost any game project.

-Some of those smaller utilities have since grown to the point where I decided to move them to dedicated plugins (e.g. JSON data assets have been moved to [OUUJsonDataAssets](https://github.com/JonasReich/OUUJsonDataAssets)).
+Some of those smaller utilities have since grown to the point where I decided to move them to dedicated plugins:

+- JSON data assets in [OUUJsonDataAssets](https://github.com/JonasReich/OUUJsonDataAssets) (requires Epic Games group to access).
+- Gameplay Tag Extensions in [OUUTags](https://github.com/JonasReich/OUUTags).

 ## Contents